feediron/ttrss_plugin-feediron/README.md

 # Configuration tab
 The configuration for FeedIron is done in [JSON format](https://json.org/) and will be displayed in the large configuration text field.
 Use the large field to enter/modify the configuration data and click the Save button to store it.

-Additionally you can load predefined rules submitted by the community or export your own rules.
-To submit your own rules you can submit a pull request through Github.
+Additionally you can load predefined rules/recipes submitted by the community or export your own rules.
+To submit your own rules/recipes you can submit a pull request through Github in the [recipes repository](https://github.com/feediron/feediron-recipes).

 ![](./screenshots/config.png)